 XML input, enclosed with quotation marks, used to specify the value for the streamStyle (for color) and streamCustomIcon (for displaying icons and tooltips) reserved properties.
 See Setting Stream Color and Setting Stream Icons for more information.
 You can use both reserved properties for a stream, but each must be specified separately.

 -r

 Option required to designate a property as reserved.
-Required for streamStyle, streamCustomIcon, and stagingStreamResult.
+Required for streamStyle, streamCustomIcon, stagingStreamResult, and custom user properties.
 Reserved properties are not displayed in the StreamBrowser's Property dialog box.